Huawei, SMIC suppliers received billions worth of licenses for U.S. goods -documents - Up News Info

 The U.S. House of Representatives Foreign Affairs committee on Thursday voted to grant a request by its top Republican member Michael McCaul to release the licensing data, which it received from the Commerce Department in May.

-House Republicans on the committee provided the documents to Reuters following the authorization, at Reuters request.
-The documents are expected to be posted publicly soon.

-The numbers could enrage China hawks in Washington, who have made a concerted effort to deprive Chinese companies of access to advanced U.S. technology.
+The numbers enraged China hawks in Washington, who have made a concerted effort to deprive Chinese companies of access to advanced U.S. technology.

 Advertisement